Our Crew Members

 Associate Professor in the Department of Earth, Environment & Planning at East Carolina University

-Dr. Sirianni investigates how coasts change and how science can support resilient ecosystems and communities.
+Dr. Sirianni studies how coasts change and how science can support more resilient coastal ecosystems and communities.
 She combines remote sensing, geospatial analysis, and field surveys to monitor shoreline dynamics, map seagrass and marsh habitats, and evaluate nature-based shoreline solutions.
-Her work links technical innovation with applied research to inform shoreline stabilization and management.
+Her work emphasizes geospatial accuracy, uncertainty-aware analysis, and rigorous spatial methods to support reliable coastal monitoring, shoreline stabilization, and management.

 Current Students